opencv/opencv/modules/imgproc/doc/filtering.rst

-The function applies bilateral filtering to the input image, as described in http://www.dai.ed.ac.uk/CVonline/LOCAL\_COPIES/MANDUCHI1/Bilateral\_Filtering.html ``bilateralFilter`` can do a very good job of reducing unwanted noise while keep edges fairly sharp.
-However it is very slow compared to most filters.
+The function applies bilateral filtering to the input image, as described in http://www.dai.ed.ac.uk/CVonline/LOCAL\_COPIES/MANDUCHI1/Bilateral\_Filtering.html ``bilateralFilter`` can reduce unwanted noise very well while keeping edges fairly sharp.
+However, it is very slow compared to most filters.

 *Sigma values*: For simplicity, you can set the 2 sigma values to be the same.
-If they are small (< 10) then the filter will not have much effect, whereas if they are large (> 150) then they will have a very strong effect, making the image look "cartoonish".
+If they are small (< 10), the filter will not have much effect, whereas if they are large (> 150), they will have a very strong effect, making the image look "cartoonish".

 *Filter size*: Large filters (d > 5) are very slow, so it is recommended to use d=5 for real-time applications, and perhaps d=9 for offline applications that need heavy noise filtering.

-This filter doesn't work inplace.
+This filter does not work inplace.